macfredough/PFAS_Health_Effects_CO/README.md

 Assess health impacts: Investigate correlations between PFAS exposure and public health outcomes.

-Data Sources (*Note some sources had to be zipped to upload to GitHub)

 PFAS Contamination Data

 Data obtained from the Colorado Department of Public Health and Environment (CDPHE) - PFAS Data includes comprehensive water testing results from public water systems, covering 2021 to the present -